 The Student Health Services (SHS) offers primary medical care to students of the University.
-Services are available by appointment from 8:00 a.m. to 6:00 p.m., Monday through Thursday and 8:00 a.m. to 4:30 p.m. on Friday.
+Services are available by appointment from 8:00 a.m. to 5:00 p.m., Monday, Wednesday, and Thursday, 8:00 a.m. to 6:00 p.m. on Tuesday, and 8:00 a.m. to 4:30 p.m. on Friday.
 Health care includes some laboratory services connected with the care provided.
 X-rays are obtained at nearby Pattie A. Clay Hospital where customary fees are charged to the patient.
-Most medical prescriptions are dispensed without charge to the student.

-The facility has an observation room with two beds for the evaluation and care of acute medical problems.
 Students with illness requiring hospitalization will be referred to Pattie A. Clay Hospital, or if possible, to their family physicians for hospitalizations in their home community.